Harry Gozzard: 1930s – 40s: Sam Donahue, Sonny Burke and Jan Savitt

 The Sam Donahue band had several top-10 hits: Dinah, Put That Kiss Back Where You Found It, My Melancholy Baby, The Whistler, I Never Knew, Just The Other Day, Red Wing and A Rainy Night In Rio.
-They are a part of the songs that make up The Sam Donahue Collection - 1940-1948.
+They are some of the songs that make up The Sam Donahue Collection – 1940–1948.
 Gozzard is included in the credits of that collection.
-I’ll Never Tire of You, a 1941 recording that Gozzard played trumpet in, is featured in that collection.
+I'll Never Tire of You, a 1941 recording that Gozzard played trumpet in, is featured in that collection.
 Acrobat Records is the label name.
 Marketing and distribution for the album was handled by Arista Records.
-An article in Jazz Journal featured that reissue album; which has a majority of Donahue’s songs from the 1940s, many of which, Gozzard performed in.
+An article in Jazz Journal featured that reissue album; which has a majority of Donahue's songs from the 1940s, many of which, Gozzard performed in.
 Online music database AllMusic also highlighted that album on their website.

-Trapeze Music & Entertainment Limited, an independent label and distributor with a loyal customer base in the UK, US and throughout mainland Europe, highlighted a quote in their reviews (borrowed from Jazzviews March 2021) by Derek Ansell, a regular contributor to Jazz Journal, stating, “Although these pieces vary tremendously from track to track the music is all well played and shines a spotlight on a musician who really deserved to be much better known than he was.”
-In an article in The Syncopated Times, Scott Yanow, who has written for Down Beat, Jazz Times, AllMusic, Cadence, Coda and the Los Angeles Times, stated, regarding the collection of Donahue’s songs, that “it is a pity that it could not have been a three-CD set that included everything” that he recorded during 1940–48.
-Yanow also voiced his opinion in that article regarding the musical skills of Donahue and his band members, stating that “the musicianship is consistently excellent.”
+Trapeze Music & Entertainment Limited, an independent label and distributor with a loyal customer base in the UK, US and throughout mainland Europe, highlighted a quote in their reviews (borrowed from Jazzviews March 2021) by Derek Ansell, a regular contributor to Jazz Journal, stating, "Although these pieces vary tremendously from track to track the music is all well played and shines a spotlight on a musician who really deserved to be much better known than he was."
+In an article in The Syncopated Times, Scott Yanow, who has written for Down Beat, Jazz Times, AllMusic, Cadence, Coda and the Los Angeles Times, stated, regarding the collection of Donahue's songs, that "it is a pity that it could not have been a three-CD set that included everything" that he recorded during 1940–48.
+Yanow also voiced his opinion in that article regarding the musical skills of Donahue and his band members, stating that "the musicianship is consistently excellent."
 The songs from that album are listed in the Spotify and Apple Music listening databases.
-Donahue’s band has six songs on radio historian Alex Cosper’s list of “Top Pop Hits of 1947.”
+Donahue's band has six songs on radio historian Alex Cosper's list of "Top Pop Hits of 1947."

-The Norwich University student newspaper compiled rave reviews that were made by music critics from Billboard, The Boston Post, The Hartford Times, Music and Rhythm, Swing and Orchestra World, basically claiming that Sam Donahue’s orchestra “Is America’s Band of 1942.”
-One of the reviews stated that “‘Sam Donahue’s band plays good jazz the way it should be played—with a fine ensemble feeling for the music.
-They play in a decided colored groove and unlike most white bands that try to play that way, have succeeded in getting a relaxed approach to the music they play.’“ Gozzard was listed as one of the four trumpet players in the personnel directory of band members.
+The Norwich University student newspaper compiled rave reviews that were made by music critics from Billboard, The Boston Post, The Hartford Times, Music and Rhythm, Swing and Orchestra World, basically claiming that Sam Donahue's orchestra "Is America's Band of 1942."
+One of the reviews stated that "'Sam Donahue's band plays good jazz the way it should be played—with a fine ensemble feeling for the music.
+They play in a decided colored groove and unlike most white bands that try to play that way, have succeeded in getting a relaxed approach to the music they play.'"
+Gozzard was listed as one of the four trumpet players in the personnel directory of band members.

-During the 1960s, Gozzard played in the orchestra on the two steamers (SS Columbia and SS Ste.
-Claire) that ferried passengers (on Detroit River) to and from Boblo Island Amusement Park.